NBA on ABC: Since 2019–20

 Mike Breen and Jeff Van Gundy missed Game 1 of the 2022 NBA Finals due to COVID-19 protocols, and Mark Jones filled in for Breen.
 Jones, Mark Jackson, and Lisa Salters made history in Game 1 as the first all-black broadcast team to cover an NBA Finals game.

 In Game 5 of the 2023 NBA Finals, Breen called his 100th NBA Finals game, becoming the first national TV play-by-play voice to reach the milestone, and the third overall following former Lakers announcer Chick Hearn and former Celtics announcer Johnny Most.
 However, that game would be Jeff Van Gundy and Mark Jackson's last assignments on the network, as both were laid off on June 30 and July 31, respectively.
 As a result, Doris Burke and Doc Rivers replace the pair on the lead broadcast team, the latter returning as a lead analyst for the first time since 2004 and the former becoming the first woman to call a major men's championship.
 The secondary team was also revamped, now featuring Ryan Ruocco, JJ Redick, and Richard Jefferson.
 However, Rivers left in January 2024 to become head coach of the Milwaukee Bucks, leaving only Breen and Burke on the lead team.
 In February, ESPN promoted Redick to the lead team of Breen and Burke.

 The 2024 NBA Finals on ABC marked the first and only Finals to be called by the team of Breen, Burke and Redick, and sideline reporter Salters.
 This also made Burke the first woman to serve as a television analyst for a major men's professional championship event.
 Shortly after the Finals, however, Redick was hired to coach the Lakers, again leaving only Breen, Burke and Salters on the lead team.
 For the 2024–25 season, Breen and Burke were initially joined by a rotating cast of second analysts; it was then announced on February 24, 2025, that Jefferson will remain with Breen and Burke for the rest of the season.

 Ahead of the 2025–26 season, ESPN changed its lead broadcast team on ABC for a fourth time since 2023, replacing Doris Burke with Tim Legler.
 Burke would remain with the network but in a less prominent role.
+The NBA Finals is also the first on ESPN/ABC in which one of the announcers is also one of the participating teams' broadcasters.
+Breen is the TV play-by-play announcer for the New York Knicks on MSG Network.